 537 The Arabic names for the four numbers are indicated, agreeing with what is found in Robert of Chester's translation of al-Khwārizmī [ed.
 Hughes 1989: 64], in a spelling that coincides with that of the Dresden manuscript C 80 (below, p.
-362).
+354).

-is the rule of five, adequately identified as "composite rule of three".
-The fourth is the partnership rule, and the fifth the same with differing durations.
+partnership rule, and the fifth the same with differing durations.